Landlord EPC Guide: Compliance Deadlines, Upgrade Costs & How to Cover Them

 The UK rental sector is under growing pressure to become more energy efficient.
-With Energy Performance Certificate (EPC) regulations tightening, landlords must prepare for new deadlines, rising upgrade costs, and smarter strategies to protect their profit margins.
+With Energy Performance Certificate (EPC) regulations tightening, landlords must prepare for looming deadlines, rising upgrade costs, and smarter strategies to protect their profit margins.

 EPC Rules in the UK: What’s Changing?